Brandon Sutter

-Brandon Sutter (born February 14, 1989) is an American-born Canadian professional ice hockey player who is currently a free agent.
-He most recently played for the Vancouver Canucks of the National Hockey League (NHL).
+Brandon Sutter (born February 14, 1989) is a Canadian-American former professional ice hockey player who played in the National Hockey League (NHL) for the Carolina Hurricanes, Pittsburgh Penguins, and Vancouver Canucks.

 Playing career

 Junior

 Sutter played major junior hockey with the Red Deer Rebels of the Western Hockey League (WHL) under head coach and father Brent Sutter.
 During the 2006–07 season, he was selected to represent the WHL at the annual ADT Canada-Russia Challenge.
 Additionally, Sutter was selected to play in the 2007 CHL Top Prospects Game in January.
 In the off-season, Sutter was drafted 11th overall by the Carolina Hurricanes in the 2007 NHL Entry Draft.

 Professional

 Carolina Hurricanes

 After a brief stint with Carolina's then-American Hockey League (AHL) affiliate, the Albany River Rats, at the end of his 2007–08 WHL season, Sutter debuted in the NHL with the Hurricanes in 2008–09.
-He scored his first NHL goal on October 23, 2008, against Marc-André Fleury of the Pittsburgh Penguins.
+On October 23, 2008, he scored his first NHL goal against Marc-André Fleury of the Pittsburgh Penguins.
 The next game, on October 25, Sutter suffered a concussion after a collision with Doug Weight of the New York Islanders.
 Sutter had his head down as he was leaning forward for a loose puck in the neutral zone when Weight caught him with his shoulder.
 Although the hit was ruled as legal and Weight was not assessed any penalty, it re-sparked the debate in the NHL on head shots.
 Sutter returned to the line-up after missing eight games.

 On July 12, 2011, Sutter signed a three-year, $6.2 million contract extension with Carolina.